nolsen42/RouteSelectively/README.md

 ## Requirements

 * A linux box running Zerotier.
-The hardware doesn't need to be anything fancy, just needs to be capable of atleast outputting and sustaining gigabit internet speeds.
+The hardware doesn't need to be anything fancy, just needs to be capable of atleast outputting and sustaining gigabit internet speeds for best results.
+Weaker systems like RPi 3b (or newer) could work too if all you are doing is streaming and don't care about the fastest possible speeds.
 * A zerotier network already set up and running.
 * An endpoint the Zerotier client (with the ip routes set) will connect to send the traffic over to.
 Could be VPSes, another linux box at a different location, etc.